Westinghouse WGen3600DF - 3600/4650W Dual Fuel Generator With Remote Start

 The fuel level of the generator can be determined quickly, easily, and conveniently with the help of its built-in fuel gauge.

-In terms of security, the generator features an automatic low oil shut-off and an overload protection (circuit breaker), ensuring peace of mind during its use.
+From a security point of view, the generator is equipped with an automatic low oil shut-off and an overload protection (circuit breaker), giving you a peace of mind during use.

 Product Videos